codr7/gfoo/README.md

 [0 2 4]
 ```

-The specified body may return an arbitrary number of values.
+The specified body may return an arbitrary number of values,

 ```
   3 map: ()...